⚠️ MASSIVE WARNING ⚠️

 Database and Reading State

-repy stores reading history, last positions, and bookmarks in a SQLite database.
+repy stores reading history, last positions, jump history, marks, bookmarks, and highlights in a SQLite database.

 The database file (states.db) is located in the same directory as your config file.